authentic leadership

 Some leadership and management experts have pushed back on the promotion of authentic leadership and the value that proponents believe it brings to the work environment.

-Critics have charged that authentic leadership can promote rigidity in individuals who think that being true and genuine excuses them from evolving their ideas following new challenges, experiences and insights.
+Critics claim that authentic leadership can promote rigidity in individuals who think that being true and genuine excuses them from evolving their ideas following new challenges, experiences and insights.

-Critics have also said that authentic leadership's belief in presenting one's true self, and not a persona, can prevent someone from being an effective leader.
-For example, these critics contend that, sometimes, those in leadership positions need to adapt to the expectations and cultural norms of their workplaces, employees and audiences.
+Some have also said authentic leadership's belief in presenting one's true self, and not a persona, can prevent someone from being an effective leader.
+For example, they contend that sometimes, those in leadership positions need to adapt to the expectations and cultural norms of their workplaces, employees and audiences.